- Welcome to another SF Parks site! :tada:/

 The Task Force, which was appointed by the Recreation and Park Commission on April 17, 2014, includes a Rec Park Commissioner, leaders from children’s advocacy and parent organizations, children and family service organizations, and citywide open space organizations along with volunteers from the Parks, Recreation and Open Space Advisory Committee (PROSAC) and RPD’s GreenAgers program.

 The Task Force met seven times and included substantial public participation.
 After much discussion and analysis, the Task Force unanimously approved a list of 13 playgrounds to be prioritized for renovation, divided into two tiers.
 The Task Force recommends that all playgrounds containing Chromated Copper Arsenate (CCA) Pressure-Treated Wood be first prioritized for renovation.
-The division of such playgrounds into Tiers was based on low Household Median Income (HMI), high Youth Density, and low Parks Alliance Report Card grades.
+The division of such playgrounds into Tiers was based on low Household Median Income (HMI), high Youth Density, and low Park Report Card grades.

 The Task Force was challenged to identify criteria for Failing Playgrounds and apply it to playgrounds throughout the city.
 The Task Force made recommendations to the Recreation and Park Commission on playgrounds to prioritize for future renovations.
 Criteria that the Task Force considered included the following: